Skip to Main Content

 Getting Started

-I like to create a different layer when I'm adding data to a map.
-This way if you want to add new data to your map that you'd need to join to a geographic layer to, you don't need to add your basemap again.
+It can be useful to create a different layer when adding data to a map.
+This way if you need to add new data to your map that needs to be joined to a geographic layer, the basemap won't need to be added again.

-• Highlight your group layer Base Map from NY.GOV.
-Right-click and select Copy.
+• Right-click on Base Map from NY.GOV in the Drawing Order and select Copy.

-• Click on the copy of Base Map from NY.GOV you've created and hover over the title until it becomes a blinking cursor.
-You can also right-click and choose Rename.
-Name the new layer DrugArrests2012
+• Click on the copy of Base Map from NY.GOV you've made to change the title.
+You can also right-click and choose Properties and change its name there.
+Name the new layer DrugArrests2020

-• You won't be using the Villages and Cities_Towns layers on this map.
-Right-click on them and choose Remove.
+• You won't be using the Villages and Cities_Towns layers in DrugArrests2020 since our data is county-based.
+Right-click on them in that group layer and choose Remove.
+They'll still be there in the original Base Map layer if we need to use them later.

 Joining Tables to Layers

 If you have one table that has data about counties or census tracts or cities or any geographic entity and another layer that has those entities' spatial information, you can join the layer to that table.
-This lets the layer with the spatial information also contain the attribute data from the table.
-In this case we have a table that has drug arrest rates and the population for each of the counties in New York state, and a layer made from a shapefile that contains the spatial information about where those counties are located geographically.
+This gives the layer with the spatial information the data from the table.
+In this case we have a table that has drug arrest rates for each county in New York State and a layer made from a shapefile that contains the spatial information about where those counties are located geographically as well as the counties' population data.
 If we join these, then we can take those statistics and map them to the counties.

-• Go to List By Source view in your Table of Contents window (the second icon from the left).
-Right-click on DrugArrests2012.csv and select Open Table.
-Find the column that contains the name of the county and note that it is County.
+• Right-click on NYState_FelonyDrugArrests_YearAndCounty.csv and select Open.
+Find the column that contains the name of the county and note that it is GeographicUnit

-• After it says the Join has finished, right-click on the Counties layer in your DrugArrests2012 group layer and select Open Attribute Table.
-Scroll to the right of the table and if the join has gone correctly, you'll see the additional fields that you've added from DrugArrests2012.csv, the fields 'DrugDispositions2012' and 'Population2012.'
+• After it says the Join has finished, right-click on the Counties layer in your DrugArrests2020 group layer and select Attribute Table.
+Scroll to the right of the table and if the join has gone correctly, you'll see the additional fields that you've added from DrugArrests2012.csv, the fields for drug arrests in different years.

-• Click and hover on the County layer under Drug Arrests2012 until the text appears highlighted for you to alter.
-So you know the information contained in this layer, rename it to Drug Arrests By County, 2012
+• Click and hover on the County layer under Drug Arrests2020 until the text appears highlighted for you to alter.
+So you know the information contained in this layer, rename it to Drug Arrests By County, 2020

 Adding Metadata